Assessment and Intervention in Light of Understanding the Nature of Reading Difficulties

 The debate — often called the “reading wars” — is generally framed as a battle between two distinct views.
 On one side are those who advocate for an intensive emphasis on phonics and on the other side are proponents of approaches that put a stronger emphasis on understanding meaning, with some sporadic phonics mixed in.
 Keep reading >>

 Is Lucy Calkins’ reading program, Teachers College Units of Study, an effective literacy approach for all students?
 A team of experts reviewed the research, and here’s what they concluded.

 CORE’s reading, writing and language professional learning services provide preK-12 schools with a framework to implement and ensure the consistent used of evidence-based reading and writing instructional strategies based on the science of reading.
 Work with CORE to build and sustain knowledge and skills through well-structured courses, coaching, modeling and mentoring.
 Courses and other professional learning support can be offered online or in person.

-When SEG Measurement reviewed the reading performance of 364 third graders in classrooms with teachers who participated in CORE professional development, they found that these students achieved significantly greater growth in reading skills.
-Review the full report to learn more.
+When SEG Measurement reviewed the reading performance of Pajaro Valley Unified School District (CA) first, second and third grade students in classrooms with teachers who participated in CORE professional development, they found that these students achieved significantly greater growth in reading skills.
+Review the reports to learn more.